 .
 Of course, there is Bing Crosby's version of "White Christmas," but the album also features the film's other main stars Rosemary Clooney and Danny Kaye.
 Before you say anything, no, White Christmas has a great soundtrack Vera-Ellen didn't do her own singing, according to CNN.
 Now, not all of the songs are holiday-themed, but if you love this movie, whenever you hear the songs they will immediately put you in the Christmas mood.
 That's how special this movie is.

 The is seriously good.
 Between Louis Prima's "Pennies From Heaven," Ella Fitzgerald's "Sleigh Ride," and "The Nutcracker Suite," the 2003 Christmas comedy starring Will Ferrell has some top-notch music.
 This soundtrack should definitely be part of your holiday playlist.
 Elf soundtrack

 'Ella Wishes You A Swinging Christmas' — Ella Fitzgerald

 Ella Fitzgerald was a star, especially when it came to creating a Christmas album.
 If you love classic holiday music, her album is where it's at.
 Fitzgerald's voice will put in such a good mood and her take on holiday hits are seriously some of the best renditions you'll ever hear.

-The first Home Alone will forever have a special place in fans' hearts, especially those who grew up in the '90s.
+first will forever have a special place in fans' hearts, especially those who grew up in the '90s.
 Every time a song comes on from this soundtrack, like Brenda Lee's "Rockin' Around The Christmas Tree," who doesn't think of Kevin McCallister dancing in his living room with his Michael Jordan cardboard cutout?
 This soundtrack definitely brings back good memories.
+Home Alone

 There you have it.
 Hopefully this official Christmas album ranking brings some joy to your holiday season and makes it merry and bright.